fcollonval/jupyter-project/README.md

 If you need to set templates from different sources, you can add entry similar to `data-sciences` in the `file_templates` list.

+### Project template

 The second major configuration section is `project_template`.
-Each template must specified a value for `template` that points to a valid [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template source:
+The template must specified a value for `template` that points to a valid [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template source: